BalveerSinghYT/DSA/README.md

 📚 Today, the LinkedList journey begins! 🚀 I've been eagerly waiting for this section.
 Decided to skip Sparse Matrix & Polynomial for now, but they're on my to-do list.
 Exciting coding adventures ahead! 💡💻

+## Day 28 - September 23rd:

+🔗 Explored LinkedLists today! 🚀 Implemented linked lists and performed various operations like displaying data, finding length, and calculating the sum of elements.
+Also, conquered the "problem of the day" on GFG and tackled a few challenges on HackerRank.
+Progress is shining bright! 💡
 ---

 Let's keep this coding momentum going!
 Exciting times ahead as I continue this journey of growth and learning.
 Stay tuned for more updates! 🌱👩‍💻